Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 **aad-starter** supports 2 types of web server: Web application and resource server.

 1. `Web application`: Support login by Microsoft account.
 1. `Resource server`: Not support login.
-Just protect the server by validating the [JWT], and if valid, serves the request.
+Just protect the server by validating the access_token, and if valid, serves the request.

 Both `web application` and `resource server` support extra function: itself can access other resource servers which are protected by Azure Active Directory.
 So there are 4 scenarios: